Vietnam under Chinese rule: Ethnic unity

 After the second century BC, local administration became more hereditary with greater decentralization of state governance.
-Churchman criticized Holmgren and Taylor's characterization of this phenomenon as a form of "semi-independent Vietnamised bureaucracy" when applied to territory covering Vietnam.
+Catherine Churchman criticized Holmgren and Taylor's characterization of this phenomenon as a form of "semi-independent Vietnamised bureaucracy" when applied to territory covering Vietnam.
 The same trend was occurring throughout the entirety of the Han dynasty during this period.
 Moreover, families that Holmgren and Taylor selected as examples of Vietnamization held positions not just in areas that later became Vietnam, but also areas that are part of modern China.
 Like Shi Xie before them, such families (Tao, Du, Teng) that administered parts of modern Vietnam were also involved in the politics of Guangzhou and other places outside the Red River Plains.
 Phan and Taylor note that families such as the Du clan that settled in Jiao (northern Vietnam) came from other places in the empire and did not consider Jiao to be their permanent home.
 When Du Hongwen was summoned by the Liu Song court, he left without complaint, which would have only come as a surprise if Jiao was interpreted as a proto-Vietnam or Du Hongwen himself a "Vietnamese" who forsook his homeland.
 This sort of anachronistic approach misses the context that Jiao existed within the framework of a broader early medieval China.
+Later inhabitants of Vietnam during the Tang period such as Jiang Gongfu (731-805) and his brother Jiang Fu, whose family came from Aizhou (Ái), took the civil service exam in 805 and reached high places within the imperial government.
+Gongfu became a high-ranking member of the Hanlin Academy while his younger brother became a high minister at court.
+For socio-cultural elites such as these who received imperial appointment, the path to power lay firmly with Sinitic authority.